Graduate Program

 • Kinetics of Materials (MEMS 5620)

-• Solid State Physics (Physics 5072) or Elective
+• Solid State Physics (PHYSICS 5072, if CHEMISTRY 5620 not taken in Fall) or Elective

 • Elective